Shiven-saini/Shiven-saini/README.md

 ---

 ## ⚡ What I Do
+- **GPU & CUDA Programming:** Currently investing my time in CUDA, GPU programming, and the fascinating world of AI engineering.
+- **Building Linux Distros:** Currently maintaining a linux distro for developers.
 - **Android Development:** Professional experience building scalable, high-performance Android applications.
-- **GPU & CUDA Programming:** Currently investing my time in CUDA, GPU programming, and the fascinating world of AI engineering.
 - **Robotics:**
   - Extensive hands-on experience with PID controllers, self-balancing vehicles (including bikes and inverted pendulums).
   - Proficient with MATLAB and ROS2—creating nodes to control and automate remote devices.